dicendo

 1. What is dicendo?

-dicendo is a dice-based generator of very strong random passwords that is easy to verify.
+dicendo is a physical-randomness generator of very strong random passwords that is easy to verify.
 It allows users to generate high-entropy passwords using only physical randomness and publicly documented deterministic algorithms.
-It uses physical randomness obtained by rolling standard six-sided dice.
+It can use physical randomness obtained by rolling standard six-sided dice or by shuffling a standard deck of playing cards.
 It works entirely offline and does not rely on any external data sources.
-In particular, it does not use the system random number generator (RNG) for password generation; instead, it derives entropy entirely from dice rolls.
-The mapping from dice input to the final password is fully deterministic.
+In particular, it does not use the system random number generator (RNG) for password generation; instead, it derives entropy entirely from physical input entered by the user.
+The mapping from input to the final password is fully deterministic.
 The process is under the user's full control and is publicly documented.

-dicendo generates a password from three separate dice-derived inputs:
+dicendo generates a password from three separate dice-derived inputs, or from the order of a shuffled card deck:

 1. Faces (1..6),